Starotitorov/react-native-deep-link/README.md

 ## Why do I need this package?

 **This package allows you to handle deep links in React Native applications.
-The package can be added to your project, irrespective of what solution you are using for navigation, what state management library you decided to use.
+The package can be added to your project irrespective of what solution you are using for navigation, what state management library you decided to use.
 I will try to provide some examples below just to show why you may need this package.**